Isle of man fun facts

 The TT races are a 2-week annual motorbike event that attracts over 40,000 people from all over the world.
 Since its inception in 1907, the competition has been a primary factor in shaping the island’s economy.

 With competitors racing across the island at speeds exceeding 200mph, this often fatal event is considered one of the most dangerous motorsport races in the world.
-The course consists of a series of dramatic hills, turns, and corners that racers must commit to memory if they hope to finish in one piece.

 4. The Manx Language

 The Manx language, otherwise known as Manx Gaelic, is an ancient language that originates from the islands Celtic past.
-It closely resembles that of Irish and Scottish Gaelic, but with a hint of Old Norse from when the Vikings came here.

-5. The Manx are highly superstitious.
+5. The Manx are highly superstitious

 Interesting Facts IOM

 With such a rich and vibrant history, it’s no surprise that folklore and superstition are woven deep into the Manx culture.
-Even today, certain traditions and rituals are meticulously upheld to keep the bad omens at bay.
+Even today, certain traditions and rituals are upheld to keep the bad omens at bay.

 Then, of course, there are the mischievous ‘little people’, more widely known as ‘fairies’.
 There’s a bridge on the A5 Port Erin to Douglas road, that when you cross it, you must say ‘hello fairies’.
-If you don’t, well, you don’t even want to know what happens.
-But it ain’t good!

 And on May Day eve, to ward off the extra malicious fairies, some locals fix a wooden cross bound with sheep’s wool to their front door.
 On the same night, they blow horns on Peel Hill to banish evil spirits.

 But it doesn’t end there.
 There’s also many a ghost that inhabit the Isle of Man, including The Moddey Dhoo of Peel Castle and Gef the talking mongoose.
-You can learn all about the islands mysterious nature on the popular ghost walking tours.

-6. Significant archaeological discoveries were made here.
+6. Significant archaeological discoveries were made here

 Again, this fact about the Isle of Man is hardly surprising when you consider its history and predecessors.
 However, it’s a mind-blowing revelation nonetheless.

-One of the most notable finds, however, was that of the Pagan Lady’s grave.
+One of the most notable finds was that of the Pagan Lady’s grave.
 The grave, which dates back to 950 AD, indicated that the woman may have been a shaman or a witch of some kind.
 It contained a beaded neckless that is now on display in the Manx Museum.

 Alongside other treasures such as ancient coins and ornaments, the grave of the pagan lady turned out to be the richest Viking female grave found outside of Scandinavia.

-7. The Isle of Man has a diverse natural world.
+7. The Isle of Man has a diverse natural world

 For nature lovers and outdoor enthusiasts, the Isle of Man is a dream destination.
 Over 40% of the island is unpopulated, exposing a diverse natural world comparable to the likes of the Lake District or Ireland.

 From the rugged coastlines and beautiful beaches to enchanting glens and majestic waterfalls, I’m forever in awe of the islands endless beauty.
-I’ve lived here full-time for almost two years and still not uncovered all that there is to see.

 Where possible, I recommend that you explore on foot.
 That way, you can enjoy adventurous hikes and exciting walking trails through some of the most beautiful landscapes that the British isles have to offer.